lr101/buff_lisa/README.md

 - joining a private groups does not load members
 - show with color the users color
 - adding new pin does not update feed
+- New Settings:
+  - dark/light- theme
+  - save taken images to local storage
+  - zoom of map in feed

 # -------------- BALTI ----------------